awsdocs/aws-cdk-guide/v1/cli.md

 Options:

   -a, --app                REQUIRED: command-line for executing your app or a
                            cloud assembly directory (e.g. "node bin/my-app.js")
                                                                         [string]

+      --build              Command-line for a pre-synth build           [string]

   -c, --context            Add contextual string parameter (KEY=VALUE)   [array]

   -p, --plugin             Name or path of a node package that extend the CDK
                            features.
 Can be specified multiple times     [array]

       --trace              Print trace for stack warnings              [boolean]

       --strict             Do not construct stacks with warnings       [boolean]

       --lookups            Perform context lookups (synthesis fails if this is disabled and context lookups need to be performed) [boolean] [default: true]

       --ignore-errors      Ignores synthesis errors, which will likely produce an invalid output          [boolean] [default: false]

   -j, --json               Use JSON output instead of YAML when templates are
                            printed to STDOUT          [boolean] [default: false]

   -v, --verbose            Show debug logs (specify multiple times to increase
                            verbosity)                   [count] [default: false]

       --debug              Enable emission of additional debugging information, such as creation stack traces of tokens [boolean] [default: false]

       --profile            Use the indicated AWS profile as the default environment                                  [string]

       --proxy              Use the indicated proxy.
 Will read from HTTPS_PROXY environment variable if not specified        [string]

       --ca-bundle-path     Path to CA certificate to use when validating HTTPS requests.
 Will read from AWS_CA_BUNDLE environment
                            variable if not specified                    [string]

   -i, --ec2creds           Force trying to fetch EC2 instance credentials.
                            Default: guess EC2 instance status          [boolean]

       --version-reporting  Include the "AWS::CDK::Metadata" resource in
                            synthesized templates (enabled by default)  [boolean]

       --path-metadata      Include "aws:cdk:path" CloudFormation metadata for
                            each resource (enabled by default)
                                                        [boolean] [default: true]

       --asset-metadata     Include "aws:asset:*" CloudFormation metadata for
                            resources that uses assets (enabled by default) [boolean] [default: true]

   -r, --role-arn           ARN of Role to use when invoking CloudFormation
                                                                         [string]

-      --toolkit-stack-name  The name of the CDK toolkit stack           [string]

-      --staging             Copy assets to the output directory (use --no-staging to disable, needed for local debugging the source files with SAM CLI)
-                                                       [boolean] [default: true]
+      --staging            Copy assets to the output directory (use --no-staging to disable, needed for local debugging the source files with SAM CLI)         [boolean] [default: true]

-  -o, --output              Emits the synthesized cloud assembly into a
+  -o, --output             Emits the synthesized cloud assembly into a directory
-                            directory (default: cdk.out)                [string]
+                           (default: cdk.out)                           [string]

+      --notices            Show relevant notices                       [boolean]

       --no-color           Removes colors and other style from console output [boolean] [default: false]

       --version            Show version number                         [boolean]

   -h, --help               Show help                                   [boolean]

 If your app has a single stack, there is no need to specify the stack name